salesforce-marketingcloud/FuelSDK-Ruby/README.md

 - code: HTTP Error Code (will always be 200 for SOAP requests)
 - message: Text values containing more details in the event of an error
 - results: Collection containing the details unique to the method called.

-Get Methods also return an addition value to indicate if more information is available (that information can be retrieved using the getMoreResults method):

  - more? - Boolean value that indicates on Get requests if more data is available.